chevah/geck/content/dependencies.rst

 This can be done using twine or manual copy.

-If an upstream package needs to be re-packaged either for applying changes to the code or the the packaging system, then to the upstream version the `.chevahN` prefix is appended.
+If an upstream package needs to be re-packaged either for applying changes to the code or to the packaging system, then the `.chevahN` prefix is appended to the upstream version.

 If some upstream Python code is not present on PyPi, we get a copy of that code and package/repackage it.
 Even if we are not making any changes to the